The commitments of "The Oceanographic Institute - Albert I, Prince of Monaco Foundation

-“L’Institut Océanographique – Fondation Albert Ier, Prince de Monaco” strives to protect the privacy and information, nominative or not, of all internet users who wish to access the “L’Institut Océanographique – Fondation Albert Ier, Prince de Monaco” website.
-Information provided in a declarative manner is intended for “L’Institut Océanographique – Fondation Albert Ier, Prince de Monaco” and shall only be used for the single purpose for which the data was collected, in accordance with laws and regulations in force and in particular the General Data Protection Regulation.
+“The Oceanographic Institute – Albert I, Prince of Monaco Foundation” is concerned about respecting the privacy and protecting the information, whether personal or not, of all Internet users who wish to access the “Oceanographic Institute – Albert I, Prince of Monaco Foundation” website.
+The information communicated in declarative form is intended for the “Institut Océanographique – Fondation Albert Ier, Prince de Monaco” and will only be used for the sole purpose of the data collection in accordance with the law and regulations in force and in particular the General Data Protection Regulation.

-In the interests of transparency and protection of rights, “L’Institut Océanographique – Fondation Albert Ier, Prince de Monaco” will not collect information that will enable the personal identification of a user, except in the event that this information is provided by filling in and sending the online forms on the website.
+In the interests of transparency and protection of rights, the “Institut Océanographique – Fondation Albert Ier, Prince of Monaco” will not obtain any information that could identify a user personally, except for that which is communicated by filling in and sending the forms on the site.

-No commercial use of this information is authorised, even partial, and the information collected shall not be transferred to a third party.
-This information is confidential and stored by “L’Institut Océanographique – Fondation Albert Ier, Prince de Monaco”.
+No commercial use, even partial, of the data collected will be the subject of a transfer to Third Parties.
+This information is confidential and kept by the “Institut Océanographique – Fondation Albert Ier, Prince de Monaco”.

-Non-personal information which is provided is used to be able to offer products adapted to user’s individual tastes.
-“L’Institut Océanographique – Fondation Albert Ier, Prince de Monaco” could obtain information automatically, but in no case is this associated to a person.
-This information concerns the type of internet browser used, the computer’s operating system and the domain name from which our website is accessed.
+The non-personal information provided is used to offer products tailored to users’ tastes.
+The “Institut Océanographique – Fondation Albert I, Prince of Monaco” is likely to obtain information automatically but which cannot, under any circumstances, be associated with a person.
+This information includes the type of Internet browser used, the computer’s operating system and the name of the domain from which our site was accessed.

 The right to access and modify personal data

-In accordance with article 14 of the Monegasque law of the 23rd December 1993, you have the right to access and modify your own personal information.
-At any moment, you can oppose the dissemination of the data you have provided, free of charge and without giving a reason.
+In accordance with article 14 of the Monegasque law of 23 December 1993, you have the right to access and rectify any personal information concerning you.
+You may object to the dissemination of the data you have provided at any time, free of charge and without giving reasons.

-L’Institut Océanographique – Fondation Albert Ier, Prince de Monaco
+The Oceanographic Institute – Fondation Albert I, Prince of Monaco

 MC 98000 Monaco